 Drivers and passengers involved in trucking accidents are entitled to have their medical bills paid, their lost wages compensated, collision damage repaired, and may pursue a recovery for physical injuries, disability and impairment, and pain and suffering.
-The truck driver may also be entitled to Workers Compensation Benefits for injuries sustained.
+The truck driver may also be entitled to Workers Compensation Benefits for the injuries sustained.

-With over 25 years of experience and success in achieving monetary awards for our accident clients, the attorneys at theWolf Law understand how to successfully represent trucking accident victims.
-We handle many different types of trucking accident cases, including those resulting from drunk driving, truck defect/malfunction, and trucking company negligence or recklessness.
+With over 35 years of experience and success in achieving monetary awards for our accident clients, the attorneys at Wolf Law understand how to successfully represent trucking accident victims, whether they be the truck driver or the driver of the automobile.

-Truck Underride Accidents
+Truck Under-ride Accidents

 Truck under-riding, ultimately, results from a combination of an unsafe truck and a driver error — whether that driver is the truck driver or car driver.
-Smaller cars are at a greater risk, but any car can be at risk due to the tremendous ground clearance of tractor-trailers.
+Smaller cars are at a greater risk, but any car can be at risk due to the large ground clearance of tractor-trailers.
 When the car becomes trapped underneath the truck, the car is subjected to substantial force.
 This force, and the intrusion of the trailer bottom onto the roof of the car, can result in death by decapitation, or paralysis due to spinal injuries.
 Closed-head brain injuries, including concussion, are also possible as a result of these accidents, as are severe lacerations and broken bones.